Allan H. Kittleman: Later career

 Following his election defeat in 2018, Kittleman was appointed to the Maryland Workers' Compensation Commission by Governor Larry Hogan.

 In September 2021, Kittleman announced he would run for County Executive of Howard County in the 2022 election.
 He cited community division and taxes as key issues for his campaign.

 Kittleman sought and received campaign contributions from the Citizens' Election Fund, a tax-funded government program that provides money to candidates and bars them from accepting donations from businesses, PACs, or special interest groups.
 2022 was the first year a local public campaign finance program was available.
 Kittleman had opposed the creation of the Citizens' Election Fund.

 Kittleman lost to incumbent county executive Calvin Ball III in the general election on November 8, 2022, and conceded to Ball the following day.

+In May 2026, Kittleman announced in an op-ed to The Baltimore Sun that he was leaving the Republican Party and registering as an unaffiliated voter, citing actions by the second Trump administration.